rain-1/makes/README.md

 This tool is used as a replacement for make.

+> I wanted to remove stress from my life by not using makefiles anymore.

 Most make implementations are around 20-30 thousand lines of code.
 This one is less than 1 thousand.

 # Usage